 File Keyword Indexing

-File keyword indexing support for PDF and MS Word documents requires Apache Tika version 1.8 and Java version 6 or later installed on the server.
+File keyword indexing support for PDF and MS Word documents require Apache Tika version 1.8 and Java version 6 or later installed on the server.

 Image Metadata Extraction